 A Mecca for Food

 In Chinatown, a mix of new and old restaurants caters to every palate.
-You can find dim sum at the bustling Ocean Seafood and tasty banh mi at Golden Lake Eatery.
+You can enjoy dim sum at Golden Dragon, traditional favorites at Hop Woo, Chiu Chow style noodles at Kim Chuy, and a massive 242-item menu at Broadway Cuisine, which opened in August 2021 in the former Plum Tree Inn space.
+There's also comforting soup bowls at the cash-only Pho 87 and tasty banh mi at Golden Lake Eatery Cambodian Restaurant.

 After famed chef and Kogi BBQ Truck founder Roy Choi opened a Chego shop in Far East Plaza in May 2013, the neighborhood's reputation for good eats increased enormously.
 (Choi closed Chego in April 2019.)
 In the last several years, other foodie faves have moved into the neighborhood, too.
-Eddie Huang, whose memoir Fresh Off the Boat inspired the TV show of the same name, opened Baohaus in Far East Plaza.
 In January 2018, David Chang (of Momofuku fame) opened his first West Coast restaurant, Majordomo on Naud Street.

 Chinese American Museum